LANSING, Mich. – Gov. Gretchen Whitmer reopened bars, restaurants and retail in 32 counties in Northern Michigan.

 - Whitmer pleads for discipline as stay-at-home order takes heat

-But during Friday’s briefing, she said Michigan isn’t yet ready to enter the fourth stage of her six-step reopening plan.
+But during a daily briefing, she said the rest of Michigan isn’t yet ready to enter the fourth stage of her six-step reopening plan.

 “I’ve been thinking about, ‘How can we drive home the story that is happening here, the stories that are not going to be called 5,000 lost lives?’”
 Whitmer said.
 “I want you to imagine as though you are standing on the stage of the Fox Theater in Detroit, which holds over 5,000 people.
 You look at that stage, and you know that nearly every empty chair represents a lost loved one, someone here in Michigan, someone with a story, someone with children or parents, someone with colleagues.